dozoisch/node-crc32c/README.md

 var toHash = "HELLOWORLD";

-console.log(crc32c.compute(toHash));
+console.log(crc32c.compute(toHash).toString(16));
 ```

 ##License

-The plugin is under MIT license, please see the LICENSE file provided wit the module.
+The plugin is under MIT license, please see the LICENSE file provided with the module.